Purpose Discovery

 My top match surprises me.
 What do I do with that?

 Sit with the surprise before dismissing it.
-Often what surprises us is a truth we've been avoiding, or a possibility we've talked ourselves out of for practical reasons.
-Ask: "Is this surprising because it's wrong, or because it's right and I'm afraid of it?"
-They're different sensations.
+Often what surprises us is a truth we have been avoiding, or a possibility we talked ourselves out of for practical reasons.
+Ask: is this surprising because it is wrong, or because it is right and I am afraid of it?
+They feel different.

-I scored low on Purpose & Meaning.
+I scored low on Purpose and Meaning.
 What does that mean?

-It means you're honest and pragmatic — which is a real strength.
+It means you are honest and pragmatic, which is a real strength.
 Not everyone is wired to need their work to feel transcendently meaningful.
-You likely thrive on clear goals, tangible results, and work that pays well and lets you live a full life outside of it.
+You likely thrive on clear goals, tangible results, and work that pays well and leaves room for a full life outside of it.
 Canopy respects that completely.
 Your top matches will reflect it.

-Most of the people who need Canopy most are mid-career, not starting out.
-And "change" doesn't always mean leaving your field — sometimes it means shifting roles within it, taking on different responsibilities, or finding a way to do the same underlying work in a setting that fits you better.
+Most of the people who need Canopy most are mid-career.
+And change does not always mean leaving your field.
+Sometimes it means shifting roles within it, taking on different responsibilities, or finding a way to do the same underlying work in a setting that fits better.
 Small pivots are underrated.

-My top match doesn't pay enough.
+My top match does not pay enough.
 What do I do?

-First, check your assumptions — many callings pay more than people expect once you're established.
-Second, look at your other matches — often #2 or #3 is a field that shares the same underlying wiring but has different financial dynamics.
+First, check your assumptions.
+Many callings pay more than people expect once you are established.
+Second, look at your other matches.
+Often number two or three shares the same underlying wiring but has different financial dynamics.
 Third, consider the cost of staying in work that slowly drains you.
-That cost is real too, even if it doesn't show on a spreadsheet.
+That cost is real too.

 How often should I retake the assessment?

-Your core wiring doesn't change much, but your situation does.
-Major life events — a new job, a move, having children, a loss — often shift what matters most and which kinds of work feel right.
-We'd suggest revisiting in 2–3 years, or whenever you feel significantly different from who you were when you last took it.
+Your core wiring does not change much, but your situation does.
+Major life events often shift what matters most.
+We suggest revisiting in two to three years, or whenever you feel significantly different from who you were when you last took it.